DjangoJuice/bamazon/README.md

 ![Screenshot1](/imgs/CropperCapture[1].png)

-...and asked to select the ID of their choice.
+...and asked for the ID that matches the desired product.

 ![Screenshot2](/imgs/CropperCapture[2].png)